tbedford/Website-Test/source/articles/fixing-electronics.md

 colourful racks of electronic components, and fresh solder fumes.
 These places were a hive of activity where you could get more or less anything electronic repaired, a phone unlocked, or spare parts for your laptop.
-The phenomenon was also were much present in Philippines in 2011.
+The phenomenon of the electronic repair shops was also present in Philippines in 2011.

 When I visited Bangkok again in 2016 I was pleased to see the repair shops were by and large still intact.